 My babies have all been particular about how I help them fall asleep.
 Swings and rocking chairs have never worked; nope, my babies prefer to be bounced (in a swaying, back and forth up and down round and round type way).
 That’s why I love the Graco EveryWay Soother, because it’s got moves like mama.

 Disclosure: I have partnered with YMC and Nuk/Graco and received compensation for this post.
 All opinions in the post are my own.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 Why Babies Need Help Falling Asleep